JohnnyBlocks/SteamDeck/clean_desktop.md

 # Desktop Folder and Widgets

-This will be a two part write up on themeing your Steam Deck desktop experience.
-This first part will cover the Desktop Folder and how to add widgets.
+This is part of a series on themeing your Steam Deck desktop experience.
+This part will cover the Desktop Folder and how to add widgets.

 ## Matrix Inspired